mantidproject/mantid/docs/source/release/v4.2.0/sans.rst

     putting new features at the top of the section, followed by improvements, followed by bug fixes.

+Caveats
+#######
+- Attempting to load or process data in the SANS GUI will initially inform the user that their file is not found.
+Pressing load or process again will correctly load or process data if the user directories is setup.

+  This is a side-effect of the SANS usability improvements, specifically the one that avoids users having to re-enter their run number when the row turns blue.
+It will be resolved for the next release.

 New
 ###
 - Support for shifting both monitor 4 and 5 on Zoom including a new setting in the ISIS SANS GUI.
 A new user file command has also been added to perform monitor shifts without changing the selected transmission spectrum.
-- New :ref:`HFIRSANS2Wavelength <algm-HFIRSANS2Wavelength-v1>` algorithm to "convert" CG2 event files
+- New :ref:`HFIRSANS2Wavelength <algm-HFIRSANS2Wavelength-v1>` algorithm to
-  to histograms in wavelength.
+  "convert" CG2 event files to histograms in wavelength.

 Improved
 ########